codeceptjs/CodeceptJS/docs/helpers/REST.md

 **Extends Helper**

 REST helper allows to send additional requests to the REST API during acceptance tests.
-[Unirest][1] library is used to perform requests.
+[Axios][1] library is used to perform requests.

 ## Configuration

--   endpoint: API base URL
+-   baseURL: API base URL
 -   timeout: timeout for requests in milliseconds.
 10000ms by default
 -   defaultHeaders: a list of default headers
 -   resetHeaders: set to true to reset headers  between requests.
-Disabled by default
--   followRedirect: set to true to enable automatic redirect.
 Disabled by default

 ### Parameters